Networking for staff development

 Guide

-For a start-up or small business at any stage, networking can provide a lifeline of support, solutions to problems and lead to new business opportunities.
+For a start-up or small business at any stage, networking can provide a lifeline of support, and solutions to problems and lead to new business opportunities.

 Benefits of networking